 Dell was not daunted by my reluctance to assume the post and a few nights later announced to me that I was practically in.
 The next day I was interviewed by the editor and received my pass.

 I remember well the first assignment (self-imposed).
 It was an organ recital in Evanston and I was so scared that I hadn’t decided to risk it.
 At dinner Maynard had tried to persuade me to eat a Spanish onion but I was not to be coerced.
-When Brother enjoyed something his salesmanship led him to adopt unusual tactics, but his “Just taste it.
-You have no idea how delicious it is” had completely missed fire.
+When Brother enjoyed something, his salesmanship led him to adopt unusual tactics, but his “Just taste it.
+You have no idea how delicious it is” had completely missed fire this time.

 “All right then,” he added.
 “I’ll tell you what I will do.
 If you will eat a whole onion, I’ll write your criticism for you,” and he proffered me the white tuber.